Seward, Alaska: Transportation

+Royal Caribbean International, which will provide the revenue necessary to pay off the bonds that will finance the $137 million project.
+The terminal building will be 60,000 square feet and the floating dock will be 748 feet long and able to accommodate all cruise ships that visit Alaska.
+Construction is expected to begin in autumn 2025, and the facility is expected to open in 2026.

 Seward is a very bike friendly community.
 A paved bike path runs from the downtown business district along the waterfront, through the harbor and along the highway to mile 4.5.
 Bikes are available for rent and there are guided bike tours of the area.

 Alaska Marine Highway (ferry) service was discontinued at the end of the 2005.
 State ferry connections are now available in Whittier (90 miles North) or Homer (150 miles by highway).

 Seward Airport (PAWD/SWD) is home to general aviation services and flight-seeing operators.
 Scheduled commercial service is available at Kenai Municipal Airport in Kenai and Ted Stevens Anchorage International Airport, both about 100 mi away.
 Bus connections are also available.